[LUM#1] In Search of Alexandre Grothendieck

 It was once again in the shadows that he continued his intellectual pursuits.
 At the University of Montpellier, his new refuge where a scientific star taught while increasingly isolating himself, and even during his exile in the Pyrenees, he filled page after page with writing.
 The master’s thoughts flowed freely there.“He never stopped doing math,” asserts Jean Malgoire, to whom Grothendieck entrusted, in 1991, voluminous boxes ofdocuments, still largely unexamined (see box).

 Grothendieck had insisted that nothing be published during his lifetime.
-His notebooks from exile, so long awaited by the scientific community, may now be published.
+His notebooks from his years in exile, so long awaited by the scientific community, may now be published.
 What will we discover there?“Seeds, no doubt, which it will be up to us to bring to fruition,” suggests Jean Malgoire.
 In the realm of mathematics, Alexandre Grothendieck may not yet be done shedding light on uncharted territories.

-Unexplored continents
+Unexplored Continents

-The “Malgoire Collection”: In June 2015, the University of Montpellier announced the signing of an agreement with the Languedoc-Roussillon Region to make these 20,000 meticulously organized pages available.
-Written between 1970 and 1991 and entrusted to Jean Malgoire in 1991, they comprise more than 15,000 pages of mathematics as well as the master’s correspondence.
-Following inventory and conservation measures, these documents will be digitized in 2016.
+The “Malgoire Collection”: In June 2015, the University of Montpellier announced the signing of an agreement with the Languedoc-Roussillon Region to make use of these 20,000 meticulously organized pages.
+Written between 1970 and 1991 and entrusted to Jean Malgoire in 1991, they comprise more than 15,000 pages of mathematics as well as the professor’s correspondence.
+Following an inventory and conservation measures, these documents will be digitized in 2016.

-Compiled between 1992 and 1999 at Grothendieck’s final residence, the “Lasserre collection” contains his last papers: 60,000 pages, including approximately 3,500 pages of mathematics, as well as writings of all kinds—literary, philosophical, and autobiographical.
+Compiled between 1992 and 1999 at Grothendieck’s final residence, the “Lasserre Collection” contains his last papers: 60,000 pages, including approximately 3,500 pages of mathematics, as well as writings of all kinds—literary, philosophical, and autobiographical.
 In 1997, Grothendieck bequeathed these manuscripts to the National Library, which is now responsible for unveiling this new terra incognita, once the estate matters have been settled.

 Learn more

-UM podcasts are now available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).
+UM podcasts areUM available on your favorite platform (Spotify, Deezer, Apple Podcasts, Amazon Music, etc.).